microsoft/sarif-pattern-matcher/docs/DebuggingGuide.md

 5. Configure the client tool to invoke the response file you created:

     - From the Solution Explorer, right click on `Sarif.PatternMatcher.Cli`
+    - Select `Set as startup project`
+    - From the Solution Explorer, right click on `Sarif.PatternMatcher.Cli`
     - Select `Properties` and then navigate to `Debug`
     - [in Visual Studio 2022 only] Click `Open debug launch profiles UI`